puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 Gemfile | File describing Ruby gem dependencies.
 Rakefile | File listing tasks and dependencies.
 `appveyor.yml` | File containing configuration for Appveyor CI integration.
-`metadata.json` | File containing metadata for the module.
+`.gitattributes` | Recommended defaults for using Git.
+`.gitignore` | File listing module files that Git should ignore.
 `/manifests` | Directory containing module manifests, each of which defines one class or defined type.
 PDK creates manifests only when you generate them with the `pdk new class` command.
+`metadata.json` | File containing metadata for the module.
+`.pmtignore` | File listing module files that the `puppet module` command should ignore. `.rspec` | File containing the default configuration for RSpec.
+`.rubocop.yml` | File containing recommended settings for Ruby style checking.
 `/spec` | Directory containing files and directories for spec testing.
 `/spec/spec_helper.rb` | File containing containing any ERB or EPP templates.
 `/spec/default_facts.yaml` | File containing default facts.
 `/spec/classes` | Directory containing testing templates for any classes you generate with the `pdk new class` command.
 `/templates` | Directory containing any ERB or EPP templates.
+Required when building a module to upload to the Forge.
+`.travis.yml` | File containing configuration for cloud-based testing on Linux and OSX.
+See [travis-ci](http://travis-ci.org/) for more information.

 Related topics: